 Dr. Tang’s four years of formal psychiatric training in adult psychiatry was at the University of California, Irvine Residency Program.
 In terms of his psychiatric treatment experience, he has treated patients with depression, bipolar disorder, and anxiety in a variety of psychiatric settings: 1) psychiatric inpatient hospitals, 2) long-term psychiatric care facilities, 3) outpatient clinics, and 4) psychiatric urgent care facilities.
 Having a diverse experience gives him a thorough understanding in choosing medications that are effective in psychiatric treatment.

-He is a psychopharmacologist, a fancy word for a psychiatrist who understands how psychiatric medications work.
-Dr. Tang takes a conservative approach when using psychiatric medications.
-He believes the best psychiatric treatment is to take the least amount of medication that will help alleviate symptoms.
-He understands that side effects are a big concern for patients.
-Dr. Tang creates a comprehenisve care plan to address this issue.
+Dr. Tang believes the best approach is to be conservative when using psychiatric medications and to take the least amount that will alleviate symptoms.
+He is a psychopharmacologist who will help you choose the best medication for your situation.
+Many of his patients are fearful that psychiatric medications will “mello me out” or take away their creativity.
+Dr. Tang creates a comprehenisve care plan to address side effects.
 He participates in advance psychopharmacology lectures and conferences in order to keep his patients informed of the best psychiatric treatment.